AlgoMaster Logo

 • Fast and Slow Pointers: This involves two pointers moving at different speeds.
 It's commonly used to detect cycles in linked lists or find the middle node of a linked list.

-3. Trigger-Based Pointers
+3. Fixed-Offset Pointers (Same Direction)

+In this approach, we move the first pointer independently until it finds an element that meets a certain condition.
 After this, we start traversing with the second pointer to find additional information related to what the first pointer found.

-This technique is particularly useful when we need to process elements in stages or maintain a fixed distance between two pointers.
+The pattern applies when we need to process elements in stages or maintain a fixed distance between two pointers.

 Template